markingstone/gor.js/README.md

 Not really.
 Gor.js is still mostly work-in-progress.

 ## Never mind, I'm in...
+You'll need to have Node.js installed and a MongoDB server running.

 Begin by cloning Gor.js to generate your project root folder:

 	git clone https://github.com/markingstone/gor.js myproj

+You can also just download and extract a zipball.

 Now, `cd` to `myproj` and initialize your app: